drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

  ***
 ## On Linearity and reproducibility in CCD spectrometers (with data)

-In this section we illustrate some of the challenges in linearity and reproducibility in CCD spectrometers using data collected with the present design sensor as a reference and comparison for data collected with  commercial instruments.
+In this section we illustrate some of the challenges in linearity and reproducibility as observed in CCD spectrometers.
+After defining some terms, we show examples that compare the performance of the present design and that of a widely used commercial instrument.
+These also help to illustrate the concepts why this is important for reproducibility.

-Linear response, for a spectrometer, means that the  measured response S is proportional to the number of photons P impinging on the detector, generally within a specified exposure time.
-For each pixel n, we expect that S<sub>n</sub> = c<sub>n</sub> P<sub>n</sub> + D<sub>n</sub>, and ΔS<sub>n</sub> = c<sub>n</sub> ΔP<sub>n</sub> where c<sub>n</sub> is a constant and D<sub>n</sub> represents the dark signal for that pixel.
+Linear response, for a spectrometer, means that the  measured response S is proportional to the number of photons P impinging on the detector.
+For a change in intensity at pixel "n", we expect that ΔS<sub>n</sub> = c<sub>n</sub> ΔP<sub>n</sub> where c<sub>n</sub> is a constant.

-When the instrument is linear, measurements can be related to intensity or number of photons, ratios of peak heights S<sub>1</sub>/S<sub>2</sub> remain constant and spectra can be added or subtracted meaningfully (the sum of two spectra S = S<sub>a</sub> + S<sub>b</sub> with exposure times t<sub>a</sub> and t<sub>b</sub> provides the same result as a single spectrum collected with exposure time t = t<sub>a</sub> + t<sub>b</sub>).
-In other words, linear response is important in being able to report measurements that are both meaningful and that can be feasibly and reliably reproduced by other researchers.

-There are a few ways in which spectrometer response can be non-linear.
-The most important and most common are related to electrical limitations in bandwidth or slew (dV/dt) or to charge being held over to the next frame or from pixel to pixel during readout.
-Where information is not lost or made ambiguous by the non-linearity, there might exist a numerical correction (in a mathematical sense).
-Generally, it is far easier and far more reliable to simply use an instrument that is already linear.

-### Linear response and line shape
+When a system is linear we should see that (a) spectra collected with different exposure times agree with each other  (S<sub>1</sub>/t<sub>1</sub> = S<sub>2</sub>/t<sub>2</sub>), (b) ratios of peak heights are constant (S<sub>λ<sub>a</sub></sub>/S<sub>λ<sub>b</sub></sub> at t<sub>1</sub> = S<sub>λ<sub>a</sub></sub>/S<sub>λ<sub>b</sub></sub> at t<sub>2</sub>), and when summed the result agrees with that obtained by a single measurement with the combined exposure time S = S<sub>t1</sub> + S<sub>t2</sub> = S<sub>t1+t2</sub>.

+Notably our linearity criterion was expressed as a change in P and S.  Normally we would apply the above rules after subtracting a noise or background signal.
+Conveniently, for this kind of sensor, the dark noise S<sub>D</sub> is proportional to exposure time in the range of exposure times greater than 20msec and for this sensor system the electrical noise is several orders of magnitude smaller than the dark noise.
+Therefore, we expect that the total intensity (S = S<sub>P</sub> + S<sub>D</sub>) should be linear in exposure time.

+That said, there are a few ways in which spectrometer response can be non-linear.
+Some of these can be corrected numerically provided the non-linearity meets certain mathematical criteria.
+For example, measured values should at least be monotonically increasing in exposure time so that there can exist a unique mapping between a measurement and its corrected value.

+However, some non-linearities involve bandwidth or line shape.
+And while a *valid* correction might exist, it is most often far easier and far more reliable to start with an instrument that has linear response.

+Let's look at some data.

+### Spectra
 The following are fluorescent lamp spectra, from the present design and from a commercially produced spectrometer (Flame-S, Ocean Optics).
 Notice that narrow spectral lines are stronger in the spectrum produced by the present design.
 The effect becomes especially clear at shorter wavelengths.
 (For a gas phase lamp with δλ/λ broadening, lines are naturally sharper at shorter wavelengths.)

 <p align="center" >